ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 1. The system maps that machine to the selected registration center and once the device is mapped to the registration center, it is not displayed in the list of available machine until un-mapped.

- For more information about mapping machines to registration center, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#210-mappings-of-registration-center-and-machine---createdelete-
+ For more details, please refer to https://github.com/mosip/mosip/wiki/FRS-Admin-Services#210-mappings-of-registration-center-and-machine---createdelete-
 ### 5.3 Device Management
 #### 5.3.1 View Device